Apply to host a CTEP AmeriCorps member at your site!

 How does CTEP track of program effectiveness?

 The main way CTEP keeps track of program effectiveness is through Northstar Digital Literacy Assessments, found at digitalliteracyassessment.org.
 Northstar offers free assessments in nine digital readiness categories which include basic computer, email, and Microsoft word.
-Starting 2018, digital storytelling and professional portfolios will be available in addition to or instead of Northstar assessments.
+Starting 2020, customized assessments including digital storytelling are available in addition to Northstar assessments.

 Does a partnership with CTEP cost money?